enatsek/Debian-Ubuntu/Nginx2ndEd.md

 sudo systemctl reload nginx
 ```

-Only 2 given IPs will be able to access to the site, the other will have Forbidden message.
+Only 2 given IPs will be able to access to the site ```http://srv2.386387.xyz```, the others will have Forbidden message.

 You can add more IPs or even IP blocks as following: